LearnOnDemandSystems/docs/guides/github-integration/github-integration.md

 1. If you want to store videos for your lab in GitHub, create a *videos* folder at the root of your GitHub repository.

-> [KNOWLEDGE] The content.md file that you copied is full of step-by-step TODO comments to help you build out your content in the content.md file for your lab.
+> [!KNOWLEDGE] The content.md file that you copied is full of step-by-step TODO comments to help you build out your content in the content.md file for your lab.
 Once you have finished adding your first exercise and task to the content.md file, save your changes to your GitHub repository, and then proceed to the [Integrate